AntonioSTO/openai-chatbot/README.md

 # basic-gpt
-A basic recriation of chat-gpt using the openai library with Python3
+A basic implementation of a chat-bot using the openai library with Python3

 # Requirements: